pyofwave/repotheweb/www/maps/mapSchema.md

 ###Format from parent to map###

-Can be defined by the BNF:
+The format for the parent to send messages (via sendMessage JavaScript function) to the mapping service can be defined by the EBNF:

     < word > { "." < word > } [ [ "+" | "-" ] "=" < json > ]